 Expanding Security Concerns

-As organizations embrace the cloud, they face new security concerns.
-Security must be top of mind for developers and DevOps professionals because you're the ones writing, deploying, and maintaining your organization’s cloud applications.
+As organisations embrace the cloud, they face new security concerns.
+Security must be top of mind for developers and DevOps professionals because you're the ones writing, deploying, and maintaining your organisation’s cloud applications.

 Let’s consider some specific workload scenarios on top of the movement to the cloud.
 When deploying virtual machines, we’re in control of (but also taking responsibility for) network security (firewall and WAF-integrated load balancers) and virtual host protection (anti-malware tools).